 Every day is full of surprises when you’re an independent worker, which is wonderful until the day you find yourself taken off guard by overwhelming projects and late invoices.
-Cushion’s “aim is to provide better insight and awareness, so the roller coaster ride of freelancing feels smoother,” according to the company’s website.
+Cushion “provide[s] better insight and bring a calm to the everyday rollercoaster ride that is freelancing,” according to the company’s website.

 The app helps by measuring users’ month-to-month income and alerting them if they’re not hitting financial goals.
 The high-design, color-coded app also gives users a sweeping view of the year, month, and week, so you can discover overbooking or prepare to hustle for more work.